 Policy Status as of July 1, 2024 Summary Reduced Cost-Sharing: Prescription Drugs \otimes Does not prohibit copay accumulator programs.
-Missouri caps cost-sharing for a 30-day supply of oral anticancer medication at \$75.00, subject to annual adjustments based on changes in the Consumer Price Index. \otimes Does not cap the price of insulin or diabetes supplies.
-Caps the price of other prescription drugs or medical devices (see notes). \otimes Does not mandate private insurers cover USPSTF recommended preventive services without cost-sharing.
-Missouri requires public entity health benefit plans to include coverage for fertility preservation and treatments, including in vitro fertilization.
-Insurers in Missouri that offer coverage for diagnostic breast Reduced \otimes Does not waive or reduce cost-sharing for an annual mental health wellness exam in private health plans. exams, supplemental breast exams, or certain types of mammography may not impose cost-sharing services for those services.
-Cost-Sharing: High Value Provides coverage and/or waives or reduces cost-sharing for select maternal and reproductive health services.
-Services Mandates coverage for some cancer screening services without cost-sharing. \otimes Insurance design does not include cost-saving measures to mitigate health disparities. ※ Does not mandate hospitals and other health care providers provide free or discounted care for low-income patients. \otimes Does not mandate health care providers screen patients for insurance eligibility or charity care.
-Madical Dakt \otimes Does not mandate health care providers notify patients of charity care options before collecting payment.
-Medical Debt Prevention Retroactively extends Medicaid benefits ninety days prior to application date for all enrollees.
-Has authorized all qualified entities to provide presumptive eligibility for all adults in Medicaid. \otimes Has not prohibited or effectively eliminated short-term, limited duration health plans.
+Montana caps the out-of-pocket costs for a 30-day supply of insulin at \$35.00, regardless of type or quantity prescribed.
+Caps the price of insulin or diabetes supplies. quantity procentious. \otimes Does not cap the price of other prescription drugs or medical devices.
+Reduced Cost-Sharing: High Value Services \otimes Does not mandate private insurers cover USPSTF recommended preventive services without cost-sharing.
+Montana requires health benefit plans cover fertility preservation services when an enrollee is receiving treatment that may cause iatrogenic infertility, but the state does not mandate coverage for in vitro \otimes Does not waive or reduce cost-sharing for an annual mental health wellness exam in private health plans. fertilization.
+Additionally, Insurers in Montana that provide coverage for diagnostic and supplemental breast examinations may not impose any cost-sharing requirements for these services.
+Provides coverage and/or waives or reduces cost-sharing for select maternal and reproductive health services.
+Mandates coverage for some cancer screening services without cost-sharing. \otimes Insurance design does not include cost-saving measures to mitigate health disparities.
+Medical Debt Prevention Mandates hospitals and other health care providers provide free or discounted care with set eligibility criteria for low-income patients (see notes).
+Montana requires hospitals to offer charity care to patients "for the nondiscrimination of persons who are unable to pay for health care services provided in specialty hospitals." \otimes Does not mandate health care providers screen patients for insurance eligibility or charity care. \otimes Does not mandate health care providers notify patients of charity care options before collecting payment.
+Retroactively extends Medicaid benefits ninety days prior to application date for all enrollees. \otimes Has not authorized all qualified entities to provide presumptive eligibility for all adults in Medicaid. \otimes Has not prohibited or effectively eliminated short-term, limited duration health plans.
 Requires transparency in spending for community benefit programs.